St-Pardon/printf/README.md

   - [The Format Identifies](The-Format-Identifies)

 ## About The Function
-The `printf()` function is a c function used to output results to the standard input and output `(stdio).` The function is variadic by nature which means it can take a varied number of arguments.
+The `_printf()` function is a function that imitatates the actual "print() command loated in te stdio.h of C programming Language.
+It is a c function used to output results to the standard input and output `(stdio).` The function is variadic by nature which means it can take a varied number of arguments.

 ## How it works